YasserHossam/Uber-Mimic/README.md

-"#MTM's tasks"
+# MTM's tasks

-A simple uber-like application representing ordering a driver
+### A simple uber-like application representing ordering a driver

 ## Architecture
 - I used MVVM alongside Clean Architecture and Repository patterns